andyg2/DesktopOrganizer/README.md

 ## Logging and reverting changes

-All file movements are logged to the console and a reversion command is also shown - this reverses the most recent file movements.
+All file movements are logged to the console and to a log file.
+The log file can also be parsed to revert those changes by executing a vevert command, which is also shown in the console

 ```console
 Moved data.csv to /messy/directory/Documents/csv